the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 When displaying the EEG sensors on a EEG Cap surface, we are automatically computing a "parcellation".
 Currently this parcellation has no anatomical meaning, it is only based on distance (a vertex gets coloured as the closest sensor).

+Navigate the 3D scene like in the `Brain Activity Visualizer`_.

 .. figure:: screenshots/sensors_eeg_meg.jpg
    :width: 90%